Celebrate Earth Day at a Community Cleanup

 Earth Day is here, and that means it’s time to grab your gardening gloves and litter pickers and head outside to grab some trash.

 Not alone, of course.
-Every year, organizations around Rhode Island coordinate community cleanups to mark Earth Day, which is being celebrated this Monday, April 22.
+Every year, organizations around Rhode Island coordinate community cleanups to mark Earth Day, which is being celebrated on Wednesday, April 22.
 Though cleanups also take place throughout the warmer months, Earth Day offers a special opportunity for new volunteers to get involved.

 The WRWC was founded in the 1990s to help enhance lower-income areas of Providence by transforming the Woonasquatucket River that ran through them.
 Today, the organization helps maintain green space throughout the river’s watershed.